HenryZhao88/ScanProof/README.md

 A guardrail for chest X-ray classifiers.
 It runs four checks on every prediction and returns `PASS`, `REVIEW` or `BLOCK` along with the measurement that drove the verdict.

-> **Research prototype, not for diagnosis.** No clinical validation, no regulatory claim, not a
-> medical device. `PASS` means no check found a reason to withhold the prediction.
-It is not
-> evidence that the prediction is correct.

 ## The problem

 A two-class softmax splits its probability between the two classes it knows.
 Feed it something it